-The maximum class size is six pupils.
-The number of ASD class based places available will also depend on the number of mainstream pupils of that grade and the number of children with Special Educational Needs already integrated.
+The maximum class size is six pupils per class.
+The number of Autism class based places available will also depend on the number of mainstream pupils of that grade and the number of children with Special Educational Needs already integrated.
 If the number of eligible children on the list of applicants to enrol exceeds the number of places available, the following criteria will apply in priority order, beginning with number one, once a definite diagnosis of Autism has been provided by a qualified professional:

-- 1 Pupils currently enrolled in our mainstream school and seeking to transfer to the A.S.D. class, priority eldest. - 2 Siblings of existing pupils, priority eldest. - 3 Children living within the parish, priority eldest. - 4 Children currently enrolled in the local Kilbeggan pre-schools, priority eldest. - 5 Children of past pupils living locally, priority eldest. - 6 Children currently enrolled in another local mainstream school, priority eldest. - 7 If spaces are still available, places will be allocated randomly, once an assessment has been made by the Enrolment Advisory Board.
+- 1 Pupils currently enrolled in our mainstream school and seeking to transfer to the Autism class, priority eldest. - 2 Siblings of existing pupils, priority eldest. - 3 Children living within the parish, priority eldest. - 4 Children currently enrolled in the local Kilbeggan pre-schools, priority eldest. - 5 Children of past pupils living locally, priority eldest. - 6 Children currently enrolled in another local mainstream school, priority eldest. - 7 Children living in closer proximity to Kilbeggan. - 8 If spaces are still available, places will be allocated randomly, once an assessment has been made by the Enrolment Advisory Board.

-Assessment Criteria for Admission to our ASD Class
+Assessment Criteria for Admission to our Autism Classes